CrueLu/tv-static/README.md

 Generate random images similar to the static from old analog television screens.

 Supports multiple colours, with black and white always included.
-Use the shell to specify the width, height, and additional RGB values.
+Use the command line to specify the width, height, and additional RGB values.

 ## Installation